-Youth are referred to the Youth Work Experience program by community agencies or the local school systems.
+Youth are referred to the Youth Mentoring program by community agencies or the local school systems.
 The program is funded through the Comprehensive Services Act for At Risk Youth and Families (CSA).

 Franklin County Youth Mentoring is offered to individuals living in Franklin County.

 Mentor Role for Franklin County Youth Mentoring Program